automatic-ripping-machine/automatic-ripping-machine/README.md

   ```
   /dev/sr0  /mnt/dev/sr0  udf,iso9660  user,noauto,exec,utf8  0  0
   ```
+**Configure ARM**

+- Edit your "config" file (located at /opt/arm/arm.yaml) to determine what options you'd like to use.
+Pay special attention to the 'directory setup' section and make sure the 'arm' user has write access to wherever you define these directories.

+- Edit the music config file (located at /home/arm/.abcde.conf)

+- To rip Blu-Rays after the MakeMKV trial is up you will need to purchase a license key or while MakeMKV is in BETA you can get a free key (which you will need to update from time to time) here:  https://www.makemkv.com/forum2/viewtopic.php?f=5&t=1053 and create /home/arm/.MakeMKV/settings.conf with the contents:

+        app_Key = "insertlicensekeyhere"

+- For ARM to identify movie/tv titles register for an API key at OMDb API: http://www.omdbapi.com/apikey.aspx and set the OMDB_API_KEY parameter in the config file.

+After setup is complete reboot...

+    reboot

+Optionally if you want something more stable than master you can download the latest release from the releases page.

 ## Alternative Auto Install Script For OpenMediaVault/Debian
 This MUST be run as root!
 For the attended install use: